supannikar/b2b-springboot/README.md

 Framework: SpringBoot
 ---

-Todo API
+B2N Order Service API
 =========

-RESTFul API Create/Update and Delete for todo.
+RESTFul API for simple shopping basket for transactions between companies.
 It's including:

+**Basket API**
+ - id : Todo id
+ - subject : Subject of todo
+ - detail : The detail of todo
+ - status : Status of todo.
+We prefer 2 statuses (Done and Pending)

+ **Basket Order API**
   - id : Todo id
   - subject : Subject of todo
   - detail : The detail of todo
   - status : Status of todo.
 We prefer 2 statuses (Done and Pending)

 Database setup
 --------------------------------